Aliases for DEFA4 Gene

-DEFA4 (Defensin, Alpha 4, Corticostatin) is a Protein Coding gene.
-Diseases associated with DEFA4 include childhood leukemia and colorectal cancer.
-Among its related pathways are Defensins and Defensins.
+DEFA4 (Defensin Alpha 4) is a Protein Coding gene.
+Diseases associated with DEFA4 include intestinal perforation and clostridium difficile colitis.
+Among its related pathways are Immune System and Defensins.
 An important paralog of this gene is DEFA3.

 UniProtKB/Swiss-Prot for DEFA4 Gene